-By 1985, Foxx had lost his way and got embroiled in attempting a more conventional pop sound.
-With its sax sample lead line, ‘Shine On’ showed Foxx could deliver a fine pop tune but he wasn’t happy: “I simply didn’t like the mid to late eighties scene – all perfect pop and white soul.
+With its sax sample lead line, ‘Shine On’ showed Foxx could deliver a fine pop tune but he had lost his way and wasn’t happy: “I simply didn’t like the mid to late 80s scene – all perfect pop and white soul.
 I suddenly felt isolated.
 I remember one day finding myself half-heartedly toying with some sort of sh*tty pop music while longing to be out of the studio and working on something visual.
 So I thought right that’s it – time for a change”.

 Available on the JOHN FOXX album ‘In Mysterious Ways’ via Edsel Records

 Foxx made an unexpected return to music with an acid house inspired number produced by Tim Simenon of BOMB THE BASS fame: “It was a great experience – a new underground evolving from post-industrial Detroit, using analogue instruments rescued from skips and pawn shops… Tim Simenon turned up wanting me to do some music… so Foxx was out the freezer and into the microwave…”

 Available on the NATION 12 album ‘Electrofear’ via Tape Modern